FANzhaoxin666/zhaoxin-team/index.md

 title: Home
 ---

-# CMU Zhaoxin Team（杰森组）

-Zhaoxin team is a research team consists of students and engineers from CMU, HKUST, Pyche.AI, etc. The director of Zhaoxin team is Jason Fan, who is now a scholar at Carnegie Mellon University.
-Our reseach interests include digital human, medical image processing, and augmented reality.
-Our goal is to build a metaverse to brige the gap between virtual and real.
+# 3DVG Lab

+The 3DVG lab is a research group dedicated to advancing 3D vision, digital humans, and medical imaging.
+The lab consists of researchers and engineers from top institutions including Carnegie Mellon University, Hong Kong University of Science and Technology, and Pyche.AI.

+Led by Director Jason Fan, a scholar at Carnegie Mellon University, the 3DVG lab aims to build technologies and prototypes at the intersection of these three domains.
+Our research interests span digital human modeling, medical image processing, augmented and virtual reality.

+We aspire to create immersive hyper-realistic experiences and build a metaverse that blends the virtual and real worlds.
+By developing intelligent systems that understand 3D vision, human dynamics, anatomy and physiology, we hope to transform healthcare, industry, education and beyond.

+The 3DVG lab brings together interdisciplinary expertise and cutting-edge AI to push the frontiers of 3D computer vision, medical imaging, and virtual human simulation.
+We are building the future of immersive technologies and spatial computing.